-The 30th annual MABS Spring Festival will commence Friday evening, April 19, and will continue through Sunday afternoon, April 21, at our family-friendly location: the Holiday Inn Harrisburg-Hershey hotel in PA,.
+The 3st annual MABS Spring Festival will commence Friday evening, April 25, and will continue through Sunday afternoon, April 27, at our new(revisited) location: the Ramada Hotel, in East Hanover, NJ.
 Renowned international professional bonsai artists will present lecture/demonstrations, workshops, and critiques of bonsai.
-Registrants will have weekend-long opportunities to observe and spend time with the artists at breakout sessions between demonstrations, and to view the MABS member clubs’ Bonsai Exhibit and the Professional Invitational Artists' Bonsai Exhibit.
+Registrants will have weekend-long opportunities to observe and spend time with the artists at breakout sessions between demonstrations, and to view the MABS member clubs’ Bonsai Exhibit.
 In addition, bonsai vendors will be on site offering a large selection of bonsai, bonsai-related plants, containers, tools, books and other supplies.

-The hospitality area will be in the Majestic Foyer.
-To welcome all registrants, complimentary snacks and beverages will be provided, starting at 6:30 p.m.
+To welcome all registrants, complimentary snacks and beverages will be provided in the hospitality area, starting at 6:30 p.m.
 Friday evening and again after the lecture/demonstration.
 The Festival’s opening lecture/demonstration, starts at 8:00 p.m., and will be given by one of the featured guest bonsai artists.
 Each bonsai creation will be raffled following the completion of styling by its respective artist.
-This year will also feature the MABS regional runoff for A.B.S- supported New Talent Competition.
-It will take place on Friday, 8 am–5 pm.
-Registrants are welcome to observe these emerging artists working on their contest entries.

 click on the links for Artists' Information